 The distinct installation, commissioning and training services which are sold together with the equipment are usually rendered following its delivery and are relatively independent.
 These services are accounted for as separate performance obligations, since a/ they may be performed by another supplier; b/ in most cases the services are short-term and not specific in nature; c/ they do not modify the equipment delivered and are not interrelated and integrated therewith.
-Therefore, it has been determined that in this case, control over the installation, commissioning and training services is transferred over the period of their rendering, since they are performed on an asset controlled by the customer, and the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs the services.
+Therefore, it has been determined that in this case, This is a translation from Bulgarian of the Consolidated financial statements of Sopharma Group.
+In case of divergence Bulgarian text should prevail. control over the installation, commissioning and training services is transferred over the period of their rendering, since they are performed on an asset controlled by the customer, and the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs the services.
 The revenue from the services performed is recognised over time, and to measure contract progress (stage of completion), the output method is used.
 This method has been determined to be the most appropriate to measure progress, as it is most relevant in depicting the scheme of transfer of control and satisfying performance obligations, respectively most accurately reflects the level of all outstanding activities.